uwegeercken/buildah-tweakstreet/README.md

 The desired version of the ETL tool is specified in the variable "tweakstreet_version".
 It is downloaded at build time from the relevant URL and copied to the "/opt/tweakstreet" folder in the image.
 A folder "/home/tweakstreet/.tweakstreet/drivers is created.
 A user and group "tweakstreet" is created.

-When creating an image from this base image, all required files - such as control-flows, data-flows, modules or CSV files - shall be copied to a folder in the image; e.g. "/home/tweakstreet/flows".
+When creating an image from this base image, all required files - such as control-flows, data-flows, modules or data files - shall be copied to a folder in the image; e.g. "/home/tweakstreet/flows".
 All required JDBC drivers must be copied to the folder "/home/tweakstreet/.tweakstreet/drivers".
 A flow can then be run specifying the engine.sh script and the flow to run.

 Example: